I-m-Parthian/Ruby-data-project/README.md

 # ruby-data-project

-IPL data munging in ruby
+Project for IPL data munging in ruby